 The Inspiration for Rocky

-Rocky Balboa and Chuck Wepner.
-One is a movie character, the other is a real person.
-Both inspired people to reach beyond their capabilities and even then just a bit further.
+Rocky Balboa and Chuck Wepner: One is a movie character, the other is a real person, but both inspired people to reach their capabilities and then just a bit further.

 Chuck was born in New York City and was the New Jersey State heavyweight boxing champion.
 Between bouts, he'd make ends meet as a bouncer, security guard, and occasionally had to break a kneecap collecting money from the clients of loan sharks.
 He fought palookas (marginally talented boxers) in small arenas for even smaller paychecks.

 At that point in his life in 1974, you'd have to ask yourself how could this guy be the inspiration for Rocky Balboa?

 Actually, Chuck had a fairly successful professional boxing career in spite of his nickname ("The Bayonne Bleeder").
 He had a final record of 51 wins, 35 losses, and two draws.
 At this point in his career, he was getting the reputation as a bit of a tomato can—you know, the kind you kicked around as you walked home from school.
 He needed over 120 stitches in his face after one fight.

 Then the biggest break that every boxer ever dreams of just fell right into his lap!
 You think this was just a promotion?
 Chuck had all intentions to win becoming the underdog champion.
 Watch the clip below from the Mike Douglas Show before the fight as Chuck and Ali square off!

 Average Joe vs. The Champ